komarserjio/notejam/symfony/README.rst

 Contribution
 ============

+Are you symfony guru?
+You are welcomve to contribute to improve the implementation.

 Please send your pull requests in the ``symfony`` branch, not ``master``.

 Always prepend your commits with a framework name: